Category: Recipe

 Lychee soda and mint recipe

-It’s lychee season again (Australia).
-Not sure if you’re a fan but I love them in soda water with soda water, ice and fresh mint.
+Lychee season is great for mixing them in soda water, ice and fresh mint.
 Mix them up in a glass and enjoy with friends ✨ lycheeee

 Grab your ingredients